evert/evert.github.com/_posts/2024/2024-04-20-bigint-money-2.md

 I originally wrote this in 2018, so the big BC break was switching everything over to [ESM][3].
 For a while I [tried to support both CommonJS and ESM][2] builds for my packages, but only a year after all that effort it frankly no longer feels needed.
-Fow a while I was worried the ecosystem was going to split, but people stuck on (unsupported) versions of Node that don't support ESM aren't going to proactively keep their other dependencies updated, so CommonJS is for (and many others) in the past now. (yay!)
+I was worried the ecosystem was going to split, but people stuck on (unsupported) versions of Node that don't support ESM aren't going to proactively keep their other dependencies updated, so CommonJS is for (and many others) in the past now. (yay!)